-Along with Elvis Presley, singer/pianist Jerry Lee Lewis is revered as a founding father of rock ‘n’ roll music in general, and the country-tinged rockabilly genre in particular.
+Along with Elvis Presley, singer/pianist Jerry Lee Lewis was revered as a founding father of rock ‘n’ roll music in general, and the country-tinged rockabilly genre in particular.
 Lewis forged his rockabilly sound from an organic, exciting, and fully realized blend of blues, rhythm and blues (R&B), country music, and western swing that pulsed with equal measures of gospel-music fervor and intense sexuality.
 One of the first inductees into the Rock and Roll Hall of Fame in 1986, Lewis is also a member of the Rockabilly Hall of Fame.

 Early Life and Musical Influences

-Lewis was born September 29, 1935, in Ferriday, Louisiana, to Elmo Kidd Lewis and Mary Ethel “Mamie” Herron.
+Lewis was born September 29, 1935, in Ferriday to Elmo Kidd Lewis and Mary Ethel “Mamie” Herron.
 Ferriday was an ideal crossroads for the creation of a vibrant musical hybrid.
 It boasted a famous blues club, Haney’s Big House, where an underage Lewis would watch African American performers by peering in from outside.
 The Ferriday region proved to be an equally fertile environment for Anglo American country music; nationally known star Webb Pierce started out in nearby Monroe.
 (Lewis’s first cousin, Mickey Gilley, also from Ferriday, would later become a national-level country star in his own right.)
 The Ferriday area was also immersed in gospel music.

 As a child, Jerry Lee Lewis considered becoming a preacher.
 He and his cousin, Jimmy Swaggart, a future preacher and fellow piano player, often sang together at Assembly of God meetings.
 At age fifteen, Lewis attended the Southwestern Bible Institute in Waxahachie, Texas.
 After three months, Lewis was expelled for a generally poor attitude and, more specifically, for playing the hymn “My God Is Real” with a boogie-woogie beat.
 A conflict between sacred and secular impulses characterizes much of Lewis’s subsequent career.
 In his biography of Lewis, Nick Tosches quotes Lewis as saying that the devil “has power next to God.
 You ain’t loyal to God, you must be loyal to Satan.
 There ain’t no in-between.”
 “I’m a sinner, I know it,” Lewis continues, “soon I’m gonna have to reckon with the chillin’ hands of death.”